outbackstakeout/Jam/README.md

 ## User Stories

-As a user, I would like to have a platform where I can sign in and stay logged in throughout the site.
+As a visitor, when I browse to the app, I would like to have a platform where I can sign in and stay logged in throughout the site.

 As a user, I would like to have a platform where I can log out.